jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 	Don’t use layout tables.
 Data tables need column and row headers as appropriate.

-* **Are headings hierarchically organised?**
+* **Heading levels reflect content hierarchy.**

 	Check headings denote the correct hierarchical structure e.g. an `<h3>` under an `<h2>` is a subsection, while an `<h3>` under another `<h3>` is a new section at the same level.

+* **Reading order must still meaningful without visual styling.**
-* **Is the reading order meaningful?**

-	Users that read content sequentially, e.g. screen reader users, need to encounter content in the correct reading order so that they get the same meaning as everyone else.
+	Turn off styling to check that the native reading order of the page still flows in a meaningful order.
+Users that read content sequentially, eg screen reader users, need to encounter content in the correct reading order so that they get the same meaning as everyone else.

-* **Are icons or symbols used to convey information?**
+* **Icons or symbols used to convey information have a text alternative.**

-	Provide a text alternative if you are using icons or symbols to convey information.
+	Any graphic element, including icons or symbols conveying meaningful information must have a text alternative.

 ## Distinguishable

-* **Is colour the only method used to convey information?**
+* **Colour conveying meaning is augmented with other methods.**

-	If colour has a meaning assigned to it (e.g. coloured lines on a chart, link text is coloured, different-coloured buttons), use other methods to supplement this information.
+	If colour has a meaning assigned to it (eg coloured lines on a chart, coloured link text, different-coloured buttons), use other methods to supplement this information.

-* **Does audio automatically start playing when the page loads?**
+* **Audio must be manually started on a webpage.**

 	If background audio starts automatically, users need to be able to pause, stop, or mute it.

-* Is text colour easily read against the background colour?
+* **Text on a coloured background is easy to see.**

-	The contrast ratio between text colour and the background needs to be at least 4.5:1.
-Large text (18 points upwards or 14 points upwards if bold) can use a contrast ratio of 3:1.
-To find out if contrast ratio use online tools like the [WebAim colour contrast checker](http://webaim.org/resources/contrastchecker/) or the [Tanaguru contrast finder](http://contrast-finder.tanaguru.com/).
-You can also use offline tools like [Colour Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/).
-The exception to this is decorative text that conveys no meaningful information or logos/brand names.
+    There is enough contrast between text and its background so that it can be read easily.
+The contrast ratio between text colour and the background needs to be at least 4.5:1\.
+Large text (18 pt upwards or bold 14 pt upwards) can use a contrast ratio of 3:1\.
+There are several helpful [online tools for checking](https://webtoolkit.govt.nz/guidance/design-and-development/contrast-and-the-use-of-colour/#tools) your contrast ratio.

+    The exception to this rule is logos/brand names or decorative text that conveys no meaningful information.

 * **Can you still read the page content if the page is zoomed to 200%?**